 Ikko Partners With Mediatek And SIMO To Launch Mindone: A Card-Sized Smartphone Built For Always-On AI

-Las Vegas, Jan.
-07, 2026 (GLOBE NEWSWIRE) -- iKKO today announced a strategic collaboration with MediaTek and SIMO, a provider specializing in global redundancy mobile data connectivity, to jointly introduce MindOne, a new generation card-sized AI smartphone built around one principle: Always-On AI.
+Las Vegas - January 8, 2026 - iKKO today announced a strategic collaboration with MediaTek and SIMO, a provider specializing in global redundancy mobile data connectivity, to jointly introduce MindOne, a new generation card-sized AI smartphone built around one principle: Always-On AI.

 As AI evolves from a feature into an always-present personal intelligence, pervasive connectivity becomes foundational.
 AI must be ready when inspiration strikes, when tasks arise, and when communication is needed, without struggling to navigate available Wi-Fi, searching for hotspots, or shopping for reliable roaming SIMs.